+Emission calculation approach

+Measure points were calculated with the following formula (using conversion factors in tCO2e): Activity data x emission factor = tCO2e

+Approach

 Each emission factor must be complemented with a basic methodology:

 - Inclusion of greenhouse gases

 - origin or database name and version

 - time period the emission factor is valid for

 - units

 - assumptions and calculations for performing conversions.

 If the emission factor is modified from the database, a methodology and results approach have to be documented.

 Scope 1

-Stationary combustion:

-Market average emission factor from dataset.
+Stationary combustion: Market average emission factor from dataset.

-Company vehicles:

-Supplier specific emission factor
+Company vehicles: Supplier specific emission factor

 Refrigerants:

 Gas specific emission factor from dataset.
 The Top-up method, was used to measure the emissions related to leakage from air-conditions at Godt Smil Holding ApS.
 The top-up method assume that any piece of equipment is charged with refrigerant gas, and any leaked gas must be replaced.
 Assuming that the system was full before the leakage occurred and is full again after a top-up, the amount of top-up gas is equal to the gas leaked or lost to the atmosphere.

 Scope 2

 Purchased electricity:

-Location-based: emission factor produced from eloprindelse.dk (specific for 2021) Market-based: Residual emission factor from energinet.dk (El-deklarationen 2021)

-Purchased district heating:

-Supplier specific emission factor selected from the dataset made available by Energistyrrelsen (data om fjernvarmenettet 2019 - 2021) and the specific declarations from district heating plants.
+Location-based: emission factor produced from eloprindelse.dk (specific for 2022) Market-based: Residual emission factor from energinet.dk (El-deklarationen 2022) Purchased district heating: Supplier specific emission factor selected from the dataset made available by Energistyrrelsen (data om fjernvarmenettet 2023) and the specific declarations from district heating plants.
 Danish energy institutes offer emission factors accounted for by two types of methodologies: 200% and 125% method.
 This method refers to the allocation of emissions relative to production of energy for electricity and heat.
 As recommended by 'Energistyrelsen', the 125% method has been used for bothelectricity and heat emission calculations.

-Emission Factors

-The following sources have been used for inventory emission calculations.
+Emission Factors The following sources have been used for inventory emission calculations.
 The inclusion of GHGs are represented in figure 3.3, 3.4 and 3.7 with the reference number shown in the source column.
 Individual emission factors has been used if possible.
 Scope 1 Scope 2 1.
 Energistyrelsen 1.
 Energinet, el-deklarationer 2.
-DEFRA, 2021 Government Greenhouse Gas Conversion Factors for Company 2.
-Energistyrrelsen, data om fjernvarmenettet Reporting 3.
-Individual district heating plants

-Forecourt fuel

-To account for purchases of fuels for mobile combustion from various suppliers (forecourt fuels), the DEFRA conversion factors have been used to account for average bioblend diesel and petrol emissions.
+DEFRA, 2022 Government Greenhouse Gas Conversion Factors for Company Reporting Energistyrrelsen, data om fjernvarmenettet Individual district hoating plants Reporting 3.
+Individual district heating plants Forecourt fuel To account for purchases of fuels for mobile combustion from various suppliers (forecourt fuels), the DEFRA conversion factors have been used to account for average bioblend diesel and petrol emissions.
 This average bioblend factor is representative for the UK market, but due to EU regulations of biofuel share they are estimated to be representative of the Danish market as well.
 Figure 3.3: GWP multiplication factor of each GHG to CO2 equivalent.
 HFCs and PFCs range due to variation of the gas.
 Source: IPCC Fifth Assessment Report, 2014 (AR5)

 Figure 3.4: Greenhouse gases included in the scope 1 inventory

 Scope 1 - Direct emissions

 Process / activity Included GHGs Source

 Stationary combustion CO 2 , CH 4 , N 2 0 1

 Mobil combustion CO 2 , CH 4 , N 2 0 2

 Refrigerants CO 2 , CH 4 , N 2 0 2

 Figure 3.5: Greenhouse gases included in the scope 2 inventory

-Scope 2 - Indirect emissions

 Process / activity Included GHGs Source

 Purchased electricity CO 2 , CH 4 , N 2 0 1

 Purchased district heating CO 2 , CH 4 , N 2 0 2,3